This is a realistic learning experience;

 Whilst there is a continuing push for companies to hire new starters, the more similar experience you can get, the more likely you will be of securing a long-term position.

 Some people prefer to look for a dump truck traineeship, although this type of training can help you get into the mining industry as a dump truck driver, new starters who have proven they have the right attitude and have invested heavily in themselves often stand a better chance of a position.

 The skills you will learn on the training course, plus the qualification: (RIIMPO311D – Conduct Rigid Haul Truck Operations), will absolutely improve your chances of getting a well paid mining job.

 Pre-booking this course is essential to avoid missing out

-Please note: Basic English, reading and writing skills are necessary due to safety requirements on mine sites.
-You will not be accepted at the course should you not have these basic skills.
+Please note: Basic English, reading and writing skills are necessary due to safety requirements.
+You will not be accepted at the course if you don’t have these basic skills.

 Learn more about the Bowen Basin mining location.